Matercan/hoshimi-dots/README.md

-# 【 Mataercan's hoshimi dotfiles 】
+# 【 Matercan's hoshimi dotfiles 】
 A minimal starry configuration for the window tiling manager hyprland and building blocks for your desktop quickshell.
 Features include:
 - A complete environment (except notifications)